An Introduction to Private Healthcare System in France

 In most instances the French social security system doesn’t pay for the full amount of medical treatment.
 There are however some exceptions to this, for example when there is a long-term, serious illness, but it’s safest to assume that you will not receive a full refund.
 What normally happens is that the social security system refunds a fixed percentage of a cost that they have determined for the treatment you have received.
 See below, ‘Where it gets a bit complicated’ for more detail.

-Generally speaking, when you visit a GP in France, you’ll be asked to pay a bill of 23 €uros, of which 70%, less a processing fee of 1€ will be reimbursed by the state.
+When you visit a GP in France, you’ll be asked to pay a bill of 30 €uros (€35 euros for children under the age of 6, €39 euros for toddlers under 2), of which 70%, less a processing fee of 1€ will be reimbursed by the state.
 The same rough percentages are true for most hospital treatments.
-You can easily organise and follow all your costs and supporting documents with Ameli, the online platform for the Assurance Maladie / CPAM.
+You can easily organise and follow all your costs and supporting documents with Ameli, the online platform for the Assurance Maladie/CPAM.

 Private Medical Top-up Insurance